aws-neuron/aws-neuron-sdk/neuron-guide/neuron-tools/tutorial-neuron-check-model.rst

 printed below the subgraph information.

 Neuron Check Model tool is currently available for TensorFlow and MXNet.
-To check PT model, please use torch.neuron.analyze_model function as shown in PyTorch-Neuron Getting Started tutorial :ref:`pytorch-getting-started`
+To check PT model, please use torch.neuron.analyze_model function as shown in PyTorch-Neuron Getting Started tutorial :ref:`pytorch-tutorials-resnet-50`

 TensorFlow-Neuron Check Model
 =============================